runtimeverification/stable-mir-json/README.md

 ./run.sh -Z no-codegen <crate_root>
 ```

+There is experimental support for rendering the Stable-MIR items and their basic blocks as a
+call graph in graphviz' dot format.

+To produce a dot file `*.smir.dot` (instead of `*.smir.json`), one can invoke the driver with
+_first_ argument `--dot`.
+When using `--json` as the first argument, the `*.smir.json` file
+will be written.
+Any other strings given as first argument will be passed to the compiler
+(like all subsequent arguments).

 There are a few environment variables that can be set to control the tools output:

 1.  `LINK_ITEMS` - add entries to the link-time `functions` map for each monomorphic item in the crate;